reeseovine/herald/README.md

 4. copy `sample.env` to `.env` and enter your environment variables into this new file.
 5. start herald with `yarn production`. you will need to run this command and leave the terminal open every time you want to start it. you can stop herald with `Ctrl+C`.

+## Docker tags

+- `latest` - The most recent stable release
+- `edge` - The most recent commit, may not be stable
+- `v0.1.1`, etc. - A specific version from the repo's tags/releases

 ## environment variables

 | variable name           | example value                                                             |